jcazevedo/jcazevedo.net/_drafts/solutions-to-scala-with-cats-chapter-4.md

 We are making use of the `findUsername` and `checkPassword` methods.
-There are two scenarios in which `checkLogin` can return a `false` for a given `Db`: when the username doesn't exist and when the passwords don't match.
+There are two scenarios in which `checkLogin` can return a `false` for a given `Db`: when the username doesn't exist and when the password doesn't match.